What is Metrology and How is It Used in Manufacturing?

 Technician Changeover

-KEYENCE’s IM, LM, and LMX metrology tools are automated and have telecentric lenses and high-precision cameras that capture and measure a part the same way every time, regardless of the technician or part placement.
-While KEYENCE’s XM and WM metrology tools have an easy-to-follow measurement procedure that any user can replicate with parameters put in place to eliminate human error.
+KEYENCE's IM-X metrology tools are automated and have telecentric lenses and high-precision cameras that capture and measure a part the same way every time, regardless of the technician or part placement.
+KEYENCE XM and WM metrology tools have an easy-to-follow measurement procedure that any user can replicate, with parameters put in place to eliminate human error.

 No Effect From Ambient Vibration or Temperature

-KEYENCE’s IMs (IM-8000, LM-X Series, and LM) and CMMs (XM Series, WM Series) have built-in temperature sensors that nullify the effects of the environment for the most accurate measurements.
+KEYENCE’s IM-X and CMMs (XM Series, WM Series) have built-in temperature sensors that nullify the effects of the environment for the most accurate measurements.
 The CMMs are designed to be durable for use even in harsh environments like manufacturing sites.
 A high-accuracy sensor in the camera unit diagnoses whether ambient vibrations will adversely affect measurement.
 They also have a temperature compensation function that ensures measurement targets are measured under the same conditions, just like a climate-controlled measuring room, even if the ambient temperature is not constant.

 Are You Ready for the Best Quality Control in Manufacturing Measurements?